jbag123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is HTML and what is it used for?
+    HTML is a mark up language used to structure web pages.
+It is distinct from the complementary mark up language of CSS that applies styles or implies presentation on top of the structure of HTML.
+HTMl code should indicate what the purpose and tone of different areas and contents of a webpage are and in this way can be refered to as being semantic or indicating meaning.
 2. What is the difference between an ID and a class?
 3. What does it mean to write "semantic" HTML?